kitfre/Kinder/README.md

 **To Do**

-1. Finish implementation of Monad for std::collections
+1. ~~Finish implementation of Monad for std::collections~~

-2. Implement Applicative for std::collections
+2. ~~Implement Applicative for std::collections~~

 3. Implement Traverable for std::collections

 4. Work on macros which make deriving these traits for custom types easy

+5. Figure out how to implement Applicative for structs requiring Ord or Hash (the apply method is the issue, e.g what is an ordered function?)

 **The Lift Module**